-- §15-23-13 Appeals. (a) The authority shall hear and determine appeals from the actions of the executive director in the administration of this chapter (see Figure 2 (approval requirements matrix), dated , made a part of this chapter, and attached at the end of this chapter). - (b) An appeal shall be sustained only if the authority finds that the executive director's action was based on an erroneous finding of a material fact, or that the executive director had acted in an arbitrary or capricious manner or had manifestly abused discretion. - [(b)] (c) All appeals and appeal procedures shall [comply with the provisions of subchapter 7 of chapter 15-16.] be filed and processed in accordance with HCDA's rules of practice and procedure, Hawaii administrative rules.
-[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; am and comp 11/3/05] (Auth: HRS §\$206E-4, 206E-5, 206E-7) (Imp: HRS §\$206E-4, 206E-5, 206E-7) - §15-23-14 Variances. (a) The authority shall hear and determine petitions for varying the application of this chapter with respect to a specific parcel of land and building, and may grant a variance based on unnecessary hardship if the record shows that: - (1) The applicant would be deprived of the reasonable use of land or building if it were used only for the purpose allowed in that zone; - (2) The request of the applicant is due to unique circumstances and not the general conditions in the neighborhood, so that the reasonableness of the neighborhood zoning is not drawn into question; and - (3) The use sought to be authorized by the variance will not alter the essential character of the locality nor be contrary to the intent and purpose of this chapter or the Kakaako plan.
+- \$15-23-13 Appeals. [(a) The authority shall hear and determine appeals from the actions of the executive director in the administration of this chapter.] (a) Decisions of the executive director rendered in the administration of the rules are appealable, as provided herein, to the authority (see Figure 2 (approval requirements matrix), dated , made a part of this chapter, and attached at the end of this chapter). - (b) An appeal of an executive director decision shall be sustained by the authority only if the authority finds[that the]: - (1) The executive director's action was based on an erroneous finding of a material fact[{r}]; or [that the] - (2) The executive director had acted in an arbitrary or capricious manner or had manifestly abused his or her discretion. - [(b)] (c) All appeals and appeal procedures shall [comply with the provisions of subchapter 7 of chapter 15-16.] be filed and processed in accordance with the authority's rules of practice and procedure, title 15, chapter 219, Hawaii Administrative Rules.

-- (b) The authority shall specify the particular evidence which supports the granting of a variance.
+[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; am and comp 11/3/05; am and comp 12/9/02; am and comp 11/3/05; am and comp 13/9/05; am a - §15-23-14 [Variances. (a) The authority shall hear and determine petitions for varying the application of this chapter with respect to a specific parcel of land and building, and may grant a variance based on unnecessary hardship if the record shows that: - (1) The applicant would be deprived of the reasonable use of land or building if it

+- were used only for the purpose allowed in that zone: - (2) The request of the applicant is due to unique circumstances and not the general conditions in the neighborhood, so that the reasonableness of the neighborhood zoning is not drawn into question; and - (3) The use sought to be authorized by the variance will not alter the essential character of the locality nor be contrary to the intent and purpose of this chapter or the Kakaako plan. - (b) The authority shall specify the particular evidence which supports the granting of a variance.
 The authority may impose reasonable conditions in granting a variance. - (c) Prior to making a determination on a variance application, the authority shall hold a public hearing.
 The public hearing shall afford interested persons a reasonable opportunity to be heard. - (d) Any variance granted under the provisions of this section shall automatically terminate if a development permit for a development requiring said variance has not been issued within two years from the date of granting the variance.
 This time limit may be extended for a period not to exceed two years, on the authority's approval of the applicant's request and justification in writing for an extension, provided the request and justification are received by the authority at least one hundred days in advance of the automatic termination date of the variance and there are no material changes in circumstances which may be cause for denial of the extension.
 Prior to making a determination on a request for extension, the authority shall hold a public hearing. - (e) All requests for variances and the applicable requirements and procedures thereto shall comply with subchapter 5 of chapter 15-16.
-[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; am and comp 11/3/05] (Auth: HRS \$\$206E-4, 206E-5, 206E-7) (Imp: HRS \$\$206E-4, 206E-5, 206E-7) - §15-23-15 Nonconformities. (a) Except as otherwise provided, nonconforming uses of land and structures, and nonconforming lots, structures, parking, and loading within the makai area may be continued subject to the provisions of this section. - (b) Any provision to the contrary notwithstanding, existing industrial and commercial uses which meet reasonable performance standards as contained in this chapter shall be permitted to continue in appropriate locations within the district.
+[Eff 2/24/90; am and comp 10/10/98; comp 2/2/02; comp 12/9/02; am and comp 11/3/05] (Auth: HRS

+\$\frac{\$\\$206E-4, 206E-5, 206E-7\) (Imp: HRS \$\\$206E-4, 206E-5, 206E-5) | REPEALED.
+[R